klardotsh/gale/README.md

 per-se, but keeping the language tightly-scoped helps it excel at those things, rather than trying to be everything to everyone.

-As a final note of introduction: gluumy is designed to be usable by developers at any level from recent bootcamp grad or bedroom hacker, on up to principal engineers who surely will find countless problems in my implementation.
+gluumy is designed to be usable by developers at any level from recent bootcamp grad or bedroom hacker, on up to principal engineers who surely will find countless problems in my implementation.
 It's designed to be usable by folks on symmetrical gigabit fibre in the city, or folks on terrible sattelite connections in the mountains or at sea somewhere.
 It's designed to be usable on what are, in mainstream terms, relatively "weak" computers, such as Raspberry Pis or junked machines you'd find at places like Re-PC, as well as the hyper-modern beasts you can spend thousands of USD on.
-But most of all, it's designed to be _usable_, and not just by "application developers" - the spirit of gluumy is to a degree inspired by the spirit of
-Forth: that programs are built up of flexible and end-user-replaceable bits and bobs, and are not opaque monoliths handed down by powers that be.
+But most of all, it's designed to be _usable_, and not just by "application developers" - the spirit of gluumy is to a degree inspired by the spirit of Forth: that programs are built up of flexible and end-user-replaceable bits and bobs, and are not opaque monoliths handed down by powers that be.

+Finally: gluumy does not exist in a zero-sum vaccuum of languages, and is not the correct tool for every job.
+It sits somewhere approximately in the altitude of languages like Python, Ruby, JavaScript, and can even be considered in some places where Go or Haskell might be used, but is _not_ an appropriate replacement for low-level languages in the domains where such low-level control is necessary.
+It's expected, for example, that a functional gluumy stack is likely made up of C, Zig, and/or Rust componentry, and some gluumy "libraries" may be best implemented as type-hint wrappers around FFI modules implemented in one of those languages.

 ### On Modules and Package Management